-Requests for accommodation during the foundational science portion of the curriculum are to be submitted in writing to the Accommodations Coordinator for Foundations of Medicine.
+Requests for accommodation during the Medical Sciences portion of the curriculum are to be submitted in writing to the Accommodations Coordinator for Medical Sciences.
 The submission must include all the completed documents from the Accommodation Request packet as well as any supporting documentation.

 It is recommended that students prepare the Accommodation Request packet and gather the required supporting documentation prior to matriculation and submit their completed packet at least four (4) weeks prior to matriculation or the date accommodation will be needed.
 Please note that packets may not be reviewed until they are complete as a determination on the accommodation may not be made until all necessary information has been submitted.
 RUSM reserves the right to request additional documentation in support of a request for accommodation at any time.

-RUSM recognizes that sometimes the need for accommodation may arise after a student has begun medical studies and is already in Dominica.
+RUSM recognizes that sometimes the need for accommodation may arise after a student has begun medical studies and is already on campus.
 Under these circumstances the Counseling Center or Health Clinic may provide documentation in support of an Accommodation Request packet.

 The Accommodations Coordinator will communicate in writing to the person applying for the accommodation all decisions made with respect to their Request for Accommodation.

-Requests for accommodation during the Clinical Sciences portion of the curriculum are made separately from the request made during the Foundations of Medicine portion of the curriculum.
-Requests for accommodation during the clinical sciences portion of the curriculum, are to be submitted in writing to the Accommodations Coordinator for Clinical Sciences.
-Please be advised that accommodations that were approved and or received during the Foundations of Medicine may not be approved or received during the clinical portion of the program.
+Requests for accommodation during the Clinical Sciences portion of the curriculum are made separately from the request made during the Medical Sciences portion of the curriculum.
+Requests for accommodation during the Clinical Sciences portion of the curriculum, are to be submitted in writing to the Accommodations Coordinator for Clinical Sciences.
+Please be advised that accommodations that were approved and or received during the Medical Sciences may not be approved or received during the Clinical Sciences portion of the program.